Television City: Architecture

 The stark modern architecture at Television City consists of black and white planes meeting at razor-sharp corners, with accents of dazzling red, the work of Pereira & Luckman of Los Angeles.
 The studio facility was built to handle the larger production needs for the network, most of which took place at the rather cramped CBS Columbia Square.
 The building's black and white color scheme was also used to identify areas where it was designed to be expanded.
 Black walls and glass walls indicated "temporary" structure that could be removed during expansion, while white areas were "permanent".

 The building initially held four soundstages (Studios 31, 33, 41, and 43), but a renovation in the late 1980s added two new soundstages to the east of the original building (Studios 36 and 46), plus additional office/storage space and technical facilities.
 Later, another renovation further added two more studios (Studios 56 and 58) in what had been rehearsal halls in the original building.
 The original plans for Television City called for 24 soundstages, before CBS executives decided to settle with just the initial four.

 In 1998, Studio 33 was dedicated as the "Bob Barker Studio" in honor of the 5,000th episode of CBS's game show The Price Is Right, which had filmed its present run in the studio from 1972 to 2023.

-Redevelopment
+Hackman Capital Partners

-In 2021, Hackman announced plans for a major, $1.25 billion redevelopment of the facility, which will expand Television City to at least 15 soundstages, and add additional office space.
+In 2021, new owner Hackman announced plans for a major, $1.25 billion redevelopment of the facility, which will expand Television City to at least 15 soundstages, and add additional office space.
 Parts of the expansion will be built atop existing parking lots, which will be converted to parking garages.
 The four original studios and its architectural qualities will be preserved.
 Due to the redevelopment, a number of shows began to relocate to other locations as their leases expired; in 2023, The Price is Right would relocate to a studio in Glendale after having filmed at Television City for 51 consecutive seasons, while The Bold and the Beautiful announced a move to the nearby Sunset Las Palmas Studios in 2025, after 38 years at Television City.

 The City Council approved the plans in early 2025.
-No construction date has been announced.
+News reports indicate Hackman Capital was in default on its properties, Radford Studio Center.
+Reports indicate Television City was not at risk of foreclosure and that constructions plans remain.
+Although various potential buyers, including Rick Caruso, owner of the Grove Market next door have been circulated by local media, Caruso is currently suing in court to stop the re-development.